Meet the Team

 Chuck Jarman is the Clemson University Extension Water Resources Engineer.
 He graduated from the North Carolina State University with a bachelors degree in civil engineering.
 Chuck has lived on the Carolina coast his entire life and has spent his entire forty (40) plus year career in the field of stormwater management.
 He has experience in project management, design, construction, maintenance, permitting and regulatory development and compliance.
 As the Extension Water Resources Engineer, he works throughout South Carolina providing training, technical assistance and construction demonstration projects on the installation of best management practices (BMPs) and the use of low impacts development (LID) practices.

 Jeremy Pike is an Associate Scientist in the Department of Agricultural Sciences at Clemson University.
-He has numerous years of construction and construction management related experience as well as over 15 years of research related experience at Clemson.
+He has numerous years of construction and construction management experience as well as over 15 years of research experience at Clemson.
 His research has focused on water quality and aquatic community responses in relationship with landscape stressors, the majority of which have been related to sedimentation.
-He has instructed numerous courses including Stream Ecology, Wetland Ecology, Watershed Management and Techniques in Natural Resources.
-Additionally, he has presented at national and local meetings on topics including stream restoration, water quality and wetland management.
-Pike joined the CEPSCI team in 2014 where he instructs and helps manage the program.
-He is currently a Ph.D. candidate at Clemson University and plans to complete his program in the coming years.
+He has instructed numerous undergraduate and graduate courses including Stream Ecology, Wetland Ecology, Watershed Management and Techniques in Natural Resources.
+Additionally, he has presented at national, state, and local meetings on topics including stream restoration, water quality and wetland management.
+Pike joined the CEPSCI team in 2014, where he instructs and serves as program coordinator.